ihucos/counter.dev/README.md

 ## AGPL Licensed

 Counter is Open Source for transparency reasons.
-Although self hosting may be possible with some tinkering.